 One of Beulah’s own sons, Rev. Oliver W. Evans, was called to the pastorate in 1939.
 He served for twenty-two years (1939 – 1961).
 Rev. Evans served for four years without accepting a salary – until the mortgage was burned.
 The lower auditorium was completed; memorial windows were installed; new pulpit furniture, a Hammond organ, and a piano were purchased.
 Two lots on Dix Street between 58th and 59th Streets were purchased for future construction of a larger edifice to accommodate the growing congregation.

 Following Rev. Evans’ retirement, Rev. Moses L. Jackson, Jr. served as Minister-In-Charge and Supply Pastor; he was elected Pastor of Beulah on November 3, 1961.
 Dr. Jackson served as Pastor of Beulah for thirty-eight years (1961 – 1999).
 During his ministry, the membership grew significantly and several parcels of land were purchased.
 The groundbreaking services for the present edifice were held March 5, 1966; and the cornerstone was laid November 6, 1966.
 The Dedication Services were held on April 16, 1967 and the mortgage was burned on October 3, 1976.
 Dr. Jackson’s vision of Beulah – serving the whole community – led to the purchase of additional land; the purchase of a three story building on Dix Street, NE; and the completion of a parking lot.
-The groundbreaking service for the multi-purpose building was held April 1998 and the construction began.
+In 1997, Beulah amended its constitution and bylaws.
+The groundbreaking service for Beulah's multi-purpose building was held April 1998 and the construction began.
 Dr. Jackson retired from Beulah as Pastor in August 1999, and was Pastor Emeritus until his death in January 2002.

 Beulah has indeed made it through struggles to monumental achievements: from the small tin-covered building to a community campus: from 10 members to over 1,000 members.